The cost of a ‘hand-built’ website can be prohibitive for a small business.

-You wouldn’t design a house or a car from scratch, and there’s no need to build a website from scratch either.
+You probably wouldn’t design a house or a new car from scratch, and there’s no need to build a website from scratch either.

-We recommend using WordPress, it’s a website content management system for website building, for blogging, for e-commerce, for everything.
+This is why I recommend using WordPress to make your website.
+WordPress is a website content management system for website building, for blogging, for e-commerce, for everything.
 It’s totally free to download, robust and extremely customisable.
 There are thousands of additional styling themes and plugins, most of them are free.
-WordPress powers around 30% of the websites on earth (and that’s a lot!).
+WordPress powers more than 30% of the websites on earth (and that’s a lot!).

 WordPress is the bare bones of the system, it allows us to add pages, content, images, products etc.

-3. To make the site look nice we install a theme, the theme is the look and feel of the site, the positions of things, the style.
+3. To make the site look nice I then install a theme, the theme is the look and feel of the site, the positions of things, the style.

-4. To personalise the theme, we add your logo, text and images, change some colours and if needed tweak the theme design to your specifications.
+4. To personalise the theme, I then add your logo, text and images, change some colours and if needed tweak the theme design to your specifications.

 There are thousands of free WordPress themes, one of these may be perfect for you.

-These are all free (some are Freemium generally the name is labelled ‘SomeTheme-Lite’).
-Ignore all the themes that say twenty-something, these are WordPress pre-installed themes.
+They are all free to download and use.
+When choosing one, ignore all the themes that say twenty-something, these are WordPress pre-installed themes.

 When you click on a theme to have a better look, look to the right and then click THEME HOMEPAGE–>.
-This will take you to the theme developer’s site where you can see the demo version they want to show off, which will show you all the good stuff they have designed.
+This will take you to the theme developer’s site where you can see the demo version that they want you to see.
+This will show you all the features and functionality that the theme can use.

-Choose a theme with lots of downloads of good reviews, these are invariably the best/easiest to use.
+We should always try to choose a theme with lots of downloads and good reviews, these are invariably the best/easiest to use.

-We have created many great websites using free themes and have also created rich and beautiful websites using premium themes.
-We have used free and premium plugins to add additional features and functionality to any theme.
+I have created many great simple websites using free themes.
+I have also created rich and beautiful websites using premium themes.
+I have used free and premium plugins to add additional features and functionality to lots of websites.
 At the end of the day, we would always recommend the most cost-effective option.
 It’s all based on your needs, which in any instance can be met.

-We have installed WordPress for many clients (as time has gone by, we now use nothing else) and in almost all cases, we have performed professional theme customisation to the chosen theme, to suit their businesses needs.
-Professional WordPress theme customisation means that we add content sensitively, creating graphics, logos, layouts correctly sized and formatted for the best display across all devices.
+I only use WordPress to build sites these days.
+I customise the theme to suit the client’s business’s needs.
+Professional WordPress theme customisation means that I add content sensitively, creating graphics, logos, layouts correctly sized and formatted for the best display across all devices.

 If you would like to know exactly what we did for each site, please contact me.

-When building a WordPress site look at the information below to help.
+When Choosing between Free & Premium, look at the information below to help.